 A key concern as the university contemplates a major expansion is institutional capacity.
-A physical capacity review was prepared by the Administration and aside from a few matters largely beyond the university's control (e.g., traffic and parking in the vicinity of the university), 10 classroom space and other public areas were deemed sufficient for the planned undergraduate expansion.
-Cafeteria capacity may require lunch-time/course schedule coordination.
+A physical capacity review was prepared by the Administration and aside from a few matters largely beyond the university's control (e.g., traffic and parking in the vicinity of the university), classroom space and other public areas were deemed sufficient for the planned undergraduate expansion.
+Cafeteria capacity (currently 180 seats) will be significantly expanded by the current renovation plans with undergraduate demand in mind; however, lunch-time/course schedule coordination is still likely to be required to assure smooth function of the cafeteria.
 Existing library expansion plans should be adequate for the expanded student body.
 Internet and communications capacity will need to be more specifically assessed and addressed, but expansion on the existing architecture was deemed feasible.
 Faculty workspace will need to be reallocated, with more faculty sharing offices.
-Administrative capacity, information management, oversight of academic programs, and quality control gave rise to a number of organizational concerns, most of which are either in the process of being addressed or are on the university's agenda as a result of the president's initiative or the regular academic program cycle.
+Administrative capacity, information management, oversight of academic programs, and quality control gave rise to a number of